October 29, 2019

 Obesity is a condition associated with an individual having surplus amounts of body fat, which may affect their health.
 And more often than not, health will be grievously affected if obesity is left untreated.
 Obesity affects so many people all over the world, for a variety of different reasons.
 I believe one of the major symptoms of the Global Food Crisis is obesity because of its threat to public health everywhere.

 I have a personal connection to obesity because I was once an obese person.
 Like many people, I became the result of my circumstances, and I was eventually faced with life’s most convincing ultimatum: get healthy… or else.
 I feel so fortunate to have found a solution that worked for me, that I have been passionately sharing my story ever since, in hopes that someone who needs to hear it is listening.
 Obesity is complex, but it isn’t a mystery.
-From research to posited solutions, part of my purpose is to shed light on the Global Food Crisis of obesity.
+From research to posited solutions, part of my purpose is to shed light on the global obesity crisis.

 The World Health Organization (WHO) measure and predict global obesity rates by comparing Body Mass Indexes (BMIs), an ideal measurement because it is the same for all ages (adults 18+) and for both sexes.1 Overweight or at-risk individuals are classified by having a BMI of 25-30, while obese individuals/populations are characterized by having a BMI equal to or greater than 30.1